Keyang/node-csvtojson/docs/csvtojson-v2.md

 Thus we decided to remove the worker process but keep the `fork` feature which allows csv parsing happening in another process.

 For example, if we have 48 cpus / cores

 **Before**

 We can use 48 Cores to parse 1 large csv file at a time.

 **After**

-We can parse 48 large csv files in parallel.
+We can parse (theoretically) 48 large csv files in parallel.

 Also background parsing does not support hooks for the moment.
 This caveat will be addressed in future.